Cars Brands that start with B

 Bellier Logo

-Bellier is a French car manufacturer that began operations in 1968.
-The brand’s founder is Jean Bier, a specialist in energy storage systems and an innovator in battery development.
-The production is focused on mini-cars that do not require a license.
+Bellier is a French automobile manufacturer that began operations in 1968.
+The founder of the brand is Jean Bier, a specialist in energy storage systems and an innovator in battery development.
+Production is focused on mini-cars that do not require a license.
 The demand for them is still high today.
 The first 40 kg model was made for general road use for all ages.
-Since 2010, the developer has been paying attention to reliability, safety, and comfort.
+Since 2010, the developer has focused on reliability, safety, and comfort.

 Bentall EH Bentall Ltd